-As you walk through your parents’ claustrophobic living room to get to the laundry room, you notice the cloying stench of holiday allspice, wafting from an automatic air freshener.
-It sends out a helpful puff of holiday cheer as you walk by, two months too early and entirely unwelcome.
-You unplug it from the wall and kick it under the china cabinet.
+As you walk through your parents’ claustrophobic living room to get to the laundry room, you notice the cloying stench of holiday pumpkin spice, wafting from an automatic air freshener.
+It sends out a helpful puff of holiday cheer as you walk by, entirely unwelcome.
+You unplug it from the wall and kick the fucker under the china cabinet.

 After gathering what you think you’ll need to clean your living space, you notice that your mother has hung up an inordinate amount of stark square and rectangular wall hangings with assorted concrete and abstract nouns: Days of Wine and Chocolate.
 Peace Friendship Love.
 Gather Thankful Laugh.

 Should you accidentally get married, you will forbid your wife from making people read the walls of your home.

 Downstairs in the basement, the temperature is a good fifteen degrees colder than upstairs.
 You feel resentful that your parents have not purchased you a space heater.
 Sure, one of their aunts died in front of a space heater, but that was more from acute alcoholism than from faulty wiring.
 Regardless, you put on your favorite college sweatshirt, which like every other piece of your clothing, needs laundering.

 The college sweatshirt reminds you of your ex-girlfriend, so you sit down among the chaotic bed coverings.
 With a heartfelt sigh, you pull out your iPhone.
 An hour and a half later, you have read through all of your ex-girlfriend's social media, virtually meet her new boyfriend, wish them both well, and then feel sorry for yourself.